Finding Our Way

 February 22 – March 11

-This 1960’s farce features self-styled Parisian lothario Bernard, who has Italian, German, and American fiancées, each a beautiful airline hostess with frequent “layovers.”
+This 1960’s French farce adapted for the English-speaking stage features self-styled Parisian lothario Bernard, who has Italian, German, and American fiancées, each a beautiful airline hostess with frequent “layovers.”
 He keeps “one up, one down, and one pending” until unexpected schedule changes bring all three to Paris, and Bernard’s apartment, at the same time.

 March 29 – April 15

 These extraordinary monologues received a standing ovation at Louisville’s Actors Theatre.
 Idiosyncratic characters amuse, move and frighten, always speaking from the depths of their souls.
 They include a baton twirler, a fundamentalist snake handler, an ex rodeo rider and an actress willing to go to any length to get a job.